Northern Illinois, Notre Dame and the upset that ripped up the college football narratives

 David, the 28-point underdog, felled Goliath and ripped up an entire narrative.

 Northern Illinois, David in this instance, walked into Notre Dame Stadium and beat the No. 5 Irish 16-14.
-It was a moment that could change the entire season trajectory for both programs.
+It was a moment that could change the entire season's trajectory for both programs.

 "This is a program-changing type win," NIU head coach Thomas Hammock said after the game.

-College football may be the only sport in the world that deals in pure chaos, because what other sport can have a team feel like it’s on too of the world come crashing down with an unforgiving fervor like this?
+College football may be the only sport in the world that deals in pure chaos, because what other sport can make a team feel like it’s on top of the world come crashing down with an unforgiving fervor like this?

-On days like Saturday at Notre Dame Stadium, two absolute truths we’re display as the sun started setting in South Bend.
+On days like Saturday at Notre Dame Stadium, two absolute truths were displayed as the sun started setting in South Bend.

 On one hand, Notre Dame‘s world was shaken to its core.